lyteword/chspurgeon-tod/volume-4/psalm-87.md

 (d) It was standing before the flood.
 Noah, Enoch, Abel, dwelt in it.
 It is almost as old as the creation.

-2\.There are glorious things to tell of the *defences* of the city.
+2\.
+There are glorious things to tell of the *defences* of the city.
 It has been besieged ever since it was a city at all, and it is not taken to this hour.
 "We have a strong city", etc.

-3\.There are glorious things in connection with the *stores* and *supplies* on which the city depends;
+3\.
+There are glorious things in connection with the *stores* and *supplies* on which the city depends;

 (a) their excellence;